whoisglover/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 * Go to www.ticketswizard.com and analyze the page.
   * What is the largest image on the website?
+  	* A picture of times square that appears under featured events.
   * Explain how you would find out this information, and list the URL of offending image here and how big it is.
+ 	 * Found this info by going to network tab, pressing record, and reloading page to see how long it takes to load each asset and each asset's size.
+Offending image size was 316 KB.

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?
+	* In my opinion minifying the CSS, Javascript, and HTML would be the lowest hanging fruit.
+All together these would result in a reduction of 9.3 KiB.